HPI-Information-Systems/DQ4AI/classification/README.md

 # Classification README

 ## Running the experiments
-In a console from the dataquality_4ai directory, run:
+In a console from the top directory, run:
 ```bash
 python -m classification.classification
 ```